Hand-carved rhodonite cabochons in four formats: three round (21 and 23 mm diameters) and one square (23 × 22 mm).

 Rhodonite in lapidary tradition

 In crystal tradition, rhodonite is associated with self-love and compassion — a stone that invites balancing strength (the black veins) and sweetness (the pink background).
-It is a frequent gift for moments of personal transition or emotional reconnection.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.